 In February 2016, the FASB issued amendments on financial reporting of leasing transactions through ASU No. 2016-02, "Leases (Topic 842)."
 The amendments require lessees to recognize assets and liabilities on the balance sheet and disclose key information about leasing arrangements.
 Lessees will need to recognize a rightof-use asset and a lease liability for virtually all of their leases (other than leases that meet the definition of a short-term lease).
 Lessor accounting is similar to the current model, but updated to align with certain changes to the lessee model.
-For income statement purposes, the pattern of expense recognition will be dependent on whether transactions are designated as operating leases or finance leases.
+For income statement purposes, the pattern of expense recognition will depend on whether transactions are designated as operating leases or finance leases.
+In January 2018, the FASB issued amendments on the lease standard's application to land easements through ASU No. 2018-01, "Leases (Topic 842): Land Easement Practical Expedient for Transition to Topic 842."
+The amendments allow an entity to not evaluate under Topic 842 land easements that exist or expired before the entity's adoption of Topic 842 and that were not previously accounted for as leases under the current lease standard.
 The amendments are effective for fiscal years beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2020.
 Early adoption is permitted.
 The amendments must be adopted using a modified retrospective transition and provide for certain practical expedients.
 Based on the existing portfolio of leases at implementation, for leases currently classified as operating leases, the Company expects to recognize on the statements of financial position right-of-use assets and lease liabilities.
 The Company is in the process of evaluating the potential impact of the new guidance on the Company's financial position, results of operations and liquidity.